PrimaMateria/blog/primamateria-blog/content/20241228-neovim-edition/index.md

 Run `nix run .#neovim.base` and try pressing `zz` on the first line to see it jump to the center.
 This is the go-up plugin.
 Press `alt+g` to bring up lazygit.
-If you have a file, try pressing `e` to see if it opens in the underlying neovim window.
+If you have a file, try pressing `e` to see if it opens in the underlying Neovim window.
 Notice that the buffer line numbers and nvim-tree are inherited from the light edition.

 {{ nerdy(text="